cmrust/rando/README.md

 - modern python, supports type hints
 - autogeneration of shell autocompletion

+### Why pytest?

+- easy to use, run `pytest` and any tests named correctly will be run
+- easy to learn, uses builtin Python assert function, no new syntaxes

 ### Local shared packages

-Both the API server and CLI reference packages from `/shared/`.
+Both the API server and CLI reference packages from `src/shared/`.

 ## Setup Development Environment